-Within political geography and the discipline of International Relations (IR), there has been to echo Roland Bleiker (2001) an “aesthetic turn” in geopolitical and IR theorizing.
-Since this publication, the IR community has embraced visual analysis and methodologies, including film and filmic practices such as documentary filmmaking by scholars/activists such as Cynthia Weber.
-The latter’s “I am an American” project offered a powerful illustration of what a social science perspective can offer documentary film theory and practice.
-Using the Ad Council’s public service announcement, “I am an American,” as a starting point, Weber’s film project borrowed the format but radically transformed the content by focusing on those who unsettled claims about citizenship, loyalty and post-911 geopolitics.
-For Weber, her interviewees were those who challenged the idea that the claim “I am an American” applied neatly to those regardless of their background, geographical location, occupation and place of birth.
-By focusing on the illegal migrant, the non-returning soldier and the vigilante, Weber offers a counter-geopolitical intervention; a project challenging domineering political imaginaries (e.g., the USA as innocent victim of terrorism) and shifting the sites and spaces of the War on Terror to the inner city and the borderlands of the USA (Weber 2011).
+Within political geography and the discipline of international relations (IR), there has been, to echo Roland Bleiker (2001), an “aesthetic turn” in geopolitical and IR theorizing.
+Since this publication, the IR community has embraced visual analysis and methodologies, including film and filmic practices, such as documentary filmmaking by scholars/activists like Cynthia Weber.
+The latter’s “I Am an American” project offered a powerful illustration of what a social science perspective can offer documentary film theory and practice.
+Using the Ad Council’s public service announcement “I Am an American” as a starting point, Weber’s film project borrowed the format but radically transformed the content by focusing on those with unsettled claims about citizenship, loyalty. and post-9/11 geopolitics.
+For Weber, her interviewees were those who challenged the idea that the claim “I am an American” applied neatly to everyone regardless of background, geographical location, occupation, and place of birth.
+By focusing on the illegal migrant, the nonreturning soldier, and the vigilante, Weber offers a countergeopolitical intervention: a project that challenges the domineering political imaginaries (e.g., the United States as innocent victim of terrorism) and the shifting sites and spaces of the War on Terror (to the inner city and the borderlands of the United States) (Weber 2011).

-Weber’s project, combining both documentary films and academic writing, exemplifies aesthetic IR in two fundamental ways.
-First, in association with critical/popular geopolitics, a willingness to embrace a very different model of geopolitics/international politics defined by cultural texts and materials such as films, television and novels.
-Second, an engagement with a plethora of visual and textual methodologies, which take as their starting point a critical disposition emphasizing not only the representational logics of images and text but the more than representational qualities such as emotion and affect.
+Weber’s project, combining both documentary films and academic writing, exemplifies aesthetic IR in two fundamental ways: first, in association with critical/popular geopolitics, a willingness to embrace a very different model of geopolitics/international politics defined by such cultural texts and materials as films, television, and novels; second, as an engagement with a plethora of visual and textual methodologies, which take as their starting point a critical disposition emphasizing not only the representational logics of images and text but such more-than-representational qualities as emotion and affect.
 The end result, thus, is to focus more explicitly on what films and images “do” in the world and their capacity to provoke feelings, sensations, and wider affective economies.
 Addressing what images “do” has been an important consideration for critical scholarship on media and popular cultural representations, including documentary film cultures with their “argumentative structure” and “political commitments” (van Munster and Sylvest 2015).
-Indigenous communities, including film- and documentary-makers, have challenged non-indigenous representations of the Arctic region and its population.
-In her analysis of the Canadian Inuit film Atanarjuat/The Fast Runner (2001), Michelle Raheja makes the point that indigenous filmmaking participates in a form of visual sovereignty by populating a land often emptied out of people, culture and ecology.
-She notes:

-<EXT> The slowness of the sequencing matches the patience one must have to hunt on the ice, wait for hours at a seal hole, traverse long distances on foot in a dogsled, or battle more than five hundred years of colonialism….
-The land is not something that the characters are in conflict with and attempt to overcome, but a varied and essential backdrop against which the particularities of the narrative are played out (Raheja 2007, 1178). <\>

-In other words, the film’s aesthetic style patiently conveys (one might even claim documents) the everyday realities of indigenous life on the ice and beyond.
+Indigenous communities, including filmmakers and documentarians, have challenged nonindigenous representations of the Arctic region and its population.
+In her analysis of the Canadian Inuit film Atanarjuat (The Fast Runner) (2001), Michelle Raheja makes the point that indigenous filmmaking participates in a form of visual sovereignty by populating a land often emptied out of people, culture, and ecology.
+She notes: “The slowness of the sequencing matches the patience one must have to hunt on the ice, wait for hours at a seal hole, traverse long distances on foot in a dogsled, or battle more than five hundred years of colonialism. . . .
+The land is not something that the characters are in conflict with and attempt to overcome, but a varied and essential backdrop against which the particularities of the narrative are played out (2007, 1178).
+In other words, the film’s aesthetic style patiently conveys (one might even claim, documents) the everyday realities of indigenous life on the ice and beyond.